Key points

 Do the biggest internet providers in Australia have the best internet deals?

-Taking a look at the market share, it’s clear that a large number of Australian customers have chosen to sign up to only a small selection of NBN providers, which makes those the biggest internet providers in AUstralia.
-However, there are plenty of telcos to choose from, and it’s important to remember that NBN plans can be very different from provider to provider.
+Taking a look at the market share, it’s clear that a large number of Australian customers have chosen to sign up to only a small selection of NBN providers.
+Traditionally, Aussies have stuck to trusted names and big brands, making it easy for Telstra, Optus and TPG to stay dominant.
+However, with increased competition thanks to the NBN rollout, there’s a wider range of telcos to choose from, offering hundreds of plans to residential customers.

 Finding the best internet deal doesn’t always mean you have to go with the most well-known and largest internet providers.
 Choosing a great NBN plan depends on what you want for your home internet.
 Price isn’t the only difference between NBN plans — contract length, included modems, and entertainment and bundle options can help determine which NBN plan is best for you.
-You might also choose your provider based on the NBN speed tier options available.
+You might also choose your provider based on the NBN speed tier options available, and the typical performance during busy periods.

 The following table shows a selection of published unlimited Standard Plus Evening Speed (NBN 50) plans from Telstra, Optus, TPG Telecom and Vocus Group providers on Canstar Blue’s database, listed in order of standard monthly cost (excluding discounts), from the lowest to highest, and then by alphabetical order of provider.
 Use our internet comparison tool to see plans from a range of other providers.
 This is a selection of products with links to a referral partner.